Purposes for processing

 Contractors are paid for the number of prescriptions that they dispense.
-Each month Pharmacies send their prescriptions to the NHS Business Services Authority (NHS BSA) for payment, who are acting for the Department of Health and Social Care.
-These are sent either electronically, or by courier for paper documents.
-Some prescriptions and other data about vaccinations and immunisations you have received may be shared with NHS England and the NHS BSA where there is a need to investigate possible prescription errors, payment errors or fraud.
+Each month they send their prescriptions to the NHS Business Services Authority (NHS BSA) who acts on behalf of the Department of Health and Social Care.
+These are sent either electronically or by courier for paper documents.
+A small number of prescriptions are shared with NHS England and other relevant organisations where this is necessary for the purposes of investigating possible prescription errors or fraud.
+These prescriptions contain the personal data of patients, including special categories of personal data.

 Payment of dentists